and-fm/whodistrod/README.md

 I vibe coded this a bit

-Currently only supports Tidal track URLs, which is due to the information for the distributor being provided by Tidal.
+Currently supports Tidal and Spotify track urls, with more providers to come.
-However I do plan to allow pasting other platform URLs like Spotify or Apple Music.

 Anybody is welcome to contribute!

+## Todo

+- Add Apple Music support
+- Add Deezer support